OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 Docker is generating system images.
 It provides an environment - an operating system - onto which you can run the programs you need.

+And communication between machines is less and less a problem (this has not always been the case...
+Back in the days, Microsoft and Apple had different ways to format their floppies, making them un-readable by another OS).
+REST, HTTP, TCP, etc, are - so far - OS agnostic.

 In other words, if your program runs on a given Docker image, you will _not_ give the compiled code to whoever wants to run it somewhere else, you will provide a copy of the full Docker image.
 And whoever will run it will feel like you did on yours.
 This is not portability anymore, this is virtualization.